Our Research

 How long will the project last?

-Working with community leaders, we are working to understand how the city influences it regional climate, identifying the most significant climate concerns and using this information to evaluate different mitigation and adaptation technologies and scenarios.
-This enables the understanding of the impact of decisions related to these on climate and communities.
+We are working to understand how the city influences regional weather, identifying the most significant concerns and using this information to evaluate different mitigation and adaptation technologies and scenarios.

 Why focus on Chicago or urban areas?

-Chicago’s location and history create the perfect storm of opportunity to understand how climate impacts cities and how cities influence their regional climate.
+Chicago’s location and history create the perfect storm of opportunity to understand how atmospheric conditions impacts cities and how cities influence their regions.
 The city was built on what was once swampland and is positioned between Lake Michigan and agricultural lands.
 The Chicago metro area is also a global hub for transportation and manufacturing and is home to nearly 9 million people.
-Chicago’s neighborhoods are different and unique.
-CROCUS will use cutting-edge data-gathering technology, artificial intelligence, supercomputers, and input from local stakeholders to understand the interplay between climate and this diverse and dynamic urban environment.
+CROCUS will use cutting-edge data-gathering technology, artificial intelligence, supercomputers, and input from local stakeholders to understand the interplay between the atmosphere and the build environment.

 Could outcomes or results of this work be applicable to other urban areas?

 Yes.
 While every city has their own landscape and micro-climate, Argonne and our partners will develop the basic understanding of the main drivers of these differences.
-While the system level knowledge we will generate will be unique to this region, the location of the CROCUS offers the potential for extension of much of this knowledge to the entire central US and Great Lakes Region and will serve as a blueprint for creating system-level knowledge elsewhere.
-The wide variety of climate-related hazards in our proposed region are applicable across most of the US.
-We’ll explore how global and regional climate change influences urban heat islands and infrastructure and increases stresses to people and the environment.
+While the system-level knowledge we will generate will be unique to this region, the location of CROCUS offers the potential for extension of much of this knowledge to the entire central US and Great Lakes Region and will serve as a blueprint for creating system-level knowledge elsewhere.

 How long will the project last?